NickelFace/Network_Engineer/04.OSPF. Basics/OSPF.md

 </code></pre>
 </details>

-Введём команду **show ip route ospf** на маршрутизаторе R1, чтобы определить маршрут к сети 192.168.3.0/24
+Enter the command **show ip route ospf** on the router R1 to determine the route to the network 192.168.3.0/24

 <details>
 <summary>R1</summary>